1) What is the legal framework governing bribery in Belgium?

 Private bribery under articles 504-bis and 504-ter BCC is subject to the following sanctions: imprisonment (ranging from six months to three years) and/or a fine (ranging from EUR800 to EUR400,000.
 For legal entities, the fines may range up to EUR800,000.

-An individual and/or company may also face confiscation of criminal property (i.e. the proceeds of crime) arising from the offence, which can include the revenue won through bribery.
+An individual and/or company may also face confiscation of criminal property (i.e. the proceeds of crime) arising from the offense, which can include the revenue won through bribery.

-A director convicted of a bribery offence is likely to be disqualified from holding a position as a director for up to ten years.
+A director convicted of a bribery offense is likely to be disqualified from holding a position as a director for up to ten years.

-Bribery offences may also result in the cancellation of public contracts.
+Bribery offenses may also result in the cancellation of public contracts.

-Companies convicted of bribery offences may also face debarment from public procurement contracts.
+Companies convicted of bribery offenses may also face debarment from public procurement contracts.